I had a call with Udit Goenka, founder at Pitchground on Friday,

 I saw within 3 days another bump in calls and decided I would push further still, putting ads in Manchester, Cardiff and Leeds as well.

 Within a week, all of my adverts had been removed – and I realised that Gumtree had caught onto my call-generating game.
+I had to find a better way to generate sustainable leads.

 In this period I grew out ‘Gobsmackers’ into a good small business.